N. Lee Wood

 N. Lee Wood (born November 15, 1955) is an American author.
 She has written science fiction, fantasy, crime and mainstream novels.

 Biography

-N. Lee Wood was born November 15, 1955 in Hartford, Connecticut.
-She became a naturalized citizen of New Zealand in November, 2020.
+N. Lee Wood was born November 15, 1955, in Hartford, Connecticut.
+She became a naturalized citizen of New Zealand in November, 2020, and currently lives in Taranaki.

-She holds a Master's degree in English literature from the Open University of Great Britain.
+She earned a master's degree in English literature from the Open University of Great Britain.